 I’m interested in the way in which so many different elements have shaped the moorland landscape as we see it today, and continue to do so – weather, geology, agriculture and human industry .

 Most of my subjects are landscapes but I do occasionally also veer into a more documentary style.
-I served for seven years as an on-call firefighter and, where circumstances permitted, often used my camera to document my time in the Fire and Rescue service, including the experience of attending large moorland fires.
+I was an on-call firefighter on Dartmoor for 7 years and, where circumstances permitted, often used my camera to document my time in the Fire and Rescue service, including the experience of attending large moorland fires.

 The vast majority of my photographs are unplanned – often taken spontaneously on my travels around the moor either on foot or mountain bike when something catches my eye.
 I’m a firm believer in the best camera being the one in your pocket and although I do use a DSLR, a lot of my photos are taken on an iPhone or even occasionally on a GoPro.